The Quiet Alienation of Outgrowing Your Life

 Through Her Becoming, I've met countless professionals who felt the same loneliness I experienced.
 High-achievers who were succeeding by every external measure while dying internally.
 People who had climbed their respective ladders only to realize they were leaning against the wrong wall.

-The Gift in the Gap
+The gift in the uncomfortable gap

 Looking back, I recognize that lonely period as one of the most important of my life.
 It was in that space between worlds—no longer fitting into my old life but not yet established in my new one—that I discovered my own strength, my own judgment, my own capacity to trust myself even when no one else understood.